synthizer/synthizer/manual/src/concepts/events.md

 SYZ_CAPI void syz_eventDeinit(struct syz_Event *event);
 ```

-To begin receivin events, an application should call `syz_contextEnableEvents`.
+To begin receiving events, an application should call `syz_contextEnableEvents`.
 This cannot be undone.
 After a call to `syz_contextEnableEvents`, events will
 begin to fill the event queue and must be retrieved with
 `syz_contextGetNextEvent`.
 Failure to call `syz_contextGetNextEvent` will
 slowly fill the event queue, so applications should be sure to incorporate this
 into their main UI/game update loops.
 After the application is done with an
 event struct, it should then call `syz_eventDeinit` on the event structure;
-failure to do so leaksh handles.
+failure to do so leaks handles.

 The `flags` argument of `syz_getNextEvent` is reserved and must be 0.